-Samaritan’s Purse continues to plan for a traditional processing season with volunteers, but we understand disease trends may prevent this from occurring.
-In this case, contingency plans are being developed that would still allow volunteers to process shoeboxes even if social distance restrictions are needed.
-Also, additional personal protective equipment will be readily available and additional cleaning protocols are being developed for the Processing Center in 2020.
+Samaritan’s Purse continues to plan for a traditional processing season with staff and volunteers with any needed modifications to conform with local, provincial, and federal guidelines.
+As we continue to monitor disease trends, we are also developing contingency plans to ensure shoeboxes are processed.
+Personal protective equipment will be readily available and more intensive cleaning protocols will be in place for the Processing Center in 2020.
 We encourage you to check this page for the latest information.

 Is Operation Christmas Child still moving forward with ministry overseas with coronavirus, or is it impacting the efforts of Operation Christmas Child?

 We are continuing ministry overseas.
 Operation Christmas Child is working directly with our international volunteer leadership teams in over 100 countries to assess ongoing ministry activity with some modifications according to local government guidelines.

 Yes!
 Now more than ever, children need to have the reassurance that they are loved by God.
 We believe in the urgency of reaching communities with the eternal hope of the Gospel, especially in these uncertain times.
 Shoebox gifts—and our follow-up discipleship program, The Greatest Journey—are powerful tools to share this Good News with millions of people around the world.

 If we can’t gather, why would kids be gathering?